 And obviously you always come down with the worst case of awkward sleeping twitches when you’re not sleeping solo.
 Like sometimes your boyfriend is dreaming about God knows what and accidentally socks you in the face with his awkward twitch.

 I didn’t have the pleasure of experiencing that reality myself, but a dear friend of mine did.
 Poor thing.
 Her mortified boyfriend, I mean.

 Awkward twitches are nothing some fall-spiced pear oatmeal can’t fix.

-A comforting and healthy oatmeal breakfast that tastes just like chai tea!
+A comforting and healthy Chai Spiced Pear Baked Oatmeal breakfast that tastes just like chai tea!

 - In a separate bowl or liquid measuring cup, whisk together almond milk, flax, maple syrup, vanilla, cinnamon, ginger, cardamom, cloves and salt until well-combined.
 Stir in oats.

 - Pour milk-oat mixture over pears and stir to combine.
 Bake for 40-43 minutes.